Project Completed October 2019

 “We are anticipating great results, similar to Big Marsh,” added Kasberg.
 “There are many factors that can impact migration in this region, but we are excited to use this data to put a number to the species count, but also help us create long-term cooperative conservation plans for the Calumet and Great Lakes conservation community.”

-Visitors will notice construction activities on the northeastern side of the preserve until the project is complete (estimated completion date is July 2019).
+Visitors will notice construction activities on the northeastern side of the preserve until the project is complete.
 Any disturbed areas will be reseeded and covered with erosion control matting until the new vegetation takes hold.